Chicken and Cannellini Beans

 - Kosher salt and fresh ground black pepper

-- 2 garlic cloves, grated on a Microplane or finely chopped
+- 2 grated or finely chopped garlic cloves

 - 2 thick slices crusty sourdough bread, toasted